Steve Lewis | Regional Rotary Foundation Coordinator | Email

 Steve served District 5190 as Governor in 2010-2011 and later as DRFCC during the successful transition years of ‘Future Vision’.
 Steve remains active in various leadership roles on both the Rotary Zone Institute and Far West PETS committees.
-Additionally, he’s previously served as an RI President’s representative and will represent D-5190 at the 2019 Council on Legislation.
+Additionally, he’s previously served as an RI President’s representative and is looking forward to representing D-5190 at the 2019 Council on Legislation.

-A charter member of District 5190’s Paul Harris Society, Steve and his wife Ginny are also Major Donors and members of our Foundation’s Bequest Society.
+A charter member of both District 5190’s Paul Harris Society and the esteem ‘Triple Crown’ Donors, Steve and his wife Ginny are both Major Donors and members of our Foundation’s Bequest Society.
 Steve is the proud recipient of The Rotary Foundation’s Citation for Meritorious Service in recognition of his ongoing commitment to educate fellow Rotarians on unique ways to Make Dreams Real through the various programs of our Foundation, which he fondly calls our legacy of hope!

-Steve is the ‘active’ owner of Sterling Air, a company that specializes in the sales and service of various types of personal and corporate aircraft.
-Ginny retired in 2010 as the Director of DMV for the State of Nevada and currently serves D-5190 as executive administrator.
-Together they have two grown children and enjoy the company of a large chocolate Labrador and a brand new Labradoodle!
+Steve is the ‘active’ owner of Sterling Air, Ltd., an aviation company that specializes in the sales and service of various types of personal and corporate aircraft.
+His wife Ginny, an Honorary Rotarian, retired in 2010 as the Director of DMV for the State of Nevada and currently serves D-5190 as executive administrator.
+Together they have two grown children, a new granddaughter named Adelyn and enjoy the company of a large chocolate Labrador and a new Labradoodle puppy!